perelman7/EMServletJSPJQueryAjax/README.md

 # EmployeeProject

-Application for managing employees and departments.
-Realized REST service and CRUD operations.
-The Postgre database is used for collecting and keeping java-bean data.
+Application for managing employees and departments entities.
+REST service and CRUD operations were realized.
+The PostgreSQL database is used for collecting and keeping java-bean data.
 The connection between employees and departments tables was established by foreign key.
 The application starts due Wildfly application server on the local address - http://localhost:8080

 Technology stack: